-How does self-employment tax work for those Americans, who live abroad, travel the world and work for themselves?
-Well, you still have to pay US taxes on foreign income if you are a freelancer, independent contractor, digital nomad or entrepreneur abroad.
-Yes, US tax laws apply no matter where in the world you live and perform the work.
+US tax laws can be confusing.
+There’s a lot of specifics, and the language surrounding these specifics is pretty complicated—particularly when it comes to the self-employment tax on US citizens abroad.
+So, how does all this actually work?
+For starters, unfortunately, you still have to pay US taxes on foreign income if you are a freelancer, independent contractor, digital nomad, or entrepreneur abroad.
+And yes, US tax laws apply no matter where in the world you live and perform the work.

-The self-employment tax is a social security and Medicare tax on net self-employment income.
+The self-employment tax is a Social Security and Medicare tax on net self-employment income.
 You must pay this tax if your net self-employment earnings are at least USD$400 in a year.
-But don’t panic, we know the ways to legally minimise tax burden for self-employed Americans abroad.
+But don’t panic, we know the ways to ease the burden and legally minimize the self-employment tax on foreign income for Americans abroad.

 - A member in a LLC, depending on how the LLC elects to be treated for tax purposes